 Font and color scheme

-- Click on "Fonts"
+- Select "Fonts"

-- Move your mouse over "Design" in the menu bar.
+- Click on "Design" in the menu bar

 - Make sure you are in the "Text" tab

-- Move your mouse over "Design" in the menu bar.
+- Move your mouse over "Design" in the menu bar

 Navigation (add and remove menu items)